 The risk premium depends not only on the issuer of the security, but also on the type of security.
-Bonds issued by a corporation, for instance, are considered to be safer than its stock because the corporation has a legal obligation to pay interest and principal, and if the corporation goes bankrupt, then bondholders have a priority claim over the stockholders to the residual assets of the corporation are greater than the stockholders.
-Therefore, the stockholders have a greater risk of losing their investment, so they will only buy or hold the stock if they think that it will appreciate and yield a return greater than its bonds.
+Bonds issued by a corporation, for instance, are considered safer than its stock because the corporation has a legal obligation to pay interest and principal, and if the corporation goes bankrupt, then bondholders have a priority claim over the stockholders to the residual assets of the corporation.
+Therefore, stockholders bear greater risk of losing their investment, so they will only buy or hold the stock if they think that it will yield a return greater than its bonds.

-Because U.S. Treasuries are considered to be free of default risk, the market rates of Treasuries are considered to be the risk-free rate.
+Because U.S. Treasuries are considered free of default risk, the market rates of Treasuries are considered the risk-free rate.
 All other investments pay a higher rate to compensate investors for the greater risk of default, or loss of capital.
-So investors demand a required return that is equal to the risk-free rate and the amount necessary to compensate investors for the increased risk—the risk premium.
+So investors demand a required return that is equal to the risk-free rate plus the amount necessary to compensate investors for the increased risk—the risk premium.

 Required Return = Risk-Free Rate + Risk Premium